blueshrapnel/udacity-robotics/project_five/readme.md

 git clone https://github.com/turtlebot/turtlebot
 git clone https://github.com/turtlebot/turtlebot_interactions
 git clone https://github.com/turtlebot/turtlebot_simulator
 ```
-The `rosdep` package manager tries to install packages that are part of turtlebot which we do not need, so instead of running the following:
+The `rosdep` package manager tries to install packages that are part of turtlebot which we do not need, so instead of automatically discovering the dependencies, run the following:
 ```
 sudo rosdep init
 rosdep update --include-eol-distros